SebastianBocquet/pygtc/docs/installation.rst

 Running tests
 ~~~~~~~~~~~~~
-For tests to *for sure* run properly, you'll want to have matplotlib v1.5.3
-installed, as they fixed a bug in their ``image_comparison`` decorator.
-You'll
-need ``nose`` installed to run the tests, although pygtc functions fine without
+You'll need ``nose`` installed to run the tests, although pygtc functions fine
-it.
-You also should have the Arial font installed, as that is pygtc's default
+without it.
+You also should have the Arial font installed, as that is pygtc's
-font and tests will "fail" if matplotlib falls back on Bitstream Vera Sans (even
+default font and tests will "fail" if matplotlib falls back on Bitstream Vera
-though the images produced might look perfectly fine).
-Test base images were
+Sans (even though the images produced might look perfectly fine).
+Test base
-produced on Mac OSX and if you are on another system there is no guarantee that
+images were produced on Mac OSX and if you are on another system there is no
-you will get a pixel-perfect copy of what the OSX backend produces.
-However, the
+guarantee that you will get a pixel-perfect copy of what the OSX backend
-images produced by the tests should still look great!
+produces.
+However, the images produced by the tests should still look great!

 There are two ways to run the test suite.
 You can use the nosetests utility::